 The reason is because the broker must put in additional man-hours and effort to address and mitigate these issues to potential lenders in order to secure an approval.

 It is common industry practice for brokers to commence work upon a signed engagement form with the client without collecting any deposit or fees.

 In such performance based remuneration structure, the interest of the borrower and broker are aligned as the broker must put in the work upfront to source and negotiate for the best financing deal to get paid.

 It is also a fairer and more equitable arrangement for you as there is no upfront costs involved and you should only pay for performance.

-In you fulfill most of the above scenarios, a broker might not be able to add much value to your loan application process.
+If you fulfill most of the above scenarios, a broker might be able to add value to your financing application process.

-Either wise, there might still be benefits to get an opinion of a business loan consultant on your company’s financing eligibility before deciding whether to engage a SME loan broker.
+There are still benefits to get a non-obligatory opinion of a experienced business loan consultant on your company’s financing eligibility before deciding whether to engage a SME loan broker.